Afanasy Fet: Political views

 Fet's 'cult of domesticity' held 'civil labour' as another high ideal.
-For him 'natural' attitude to work was analogous to love, serving as a link with Nature and having the potential to bringing back harmony to the society that had lost it.
+For him, a 'natural' attitude to work was analogous to love, serving as a link with Nature and having the potential to bringing back harmony to the society that had lost it.
 Built into Fet's 'philosophy of labour' was the romantic notion of freedom.
 He advocated the free development of human character and warned against exceedingly regulating social life.
 "An artful tutor should learn to restrain himself from removing what looks to him as ugly features of his subject.
 Cut off a young fur-tree's crooked branches and you'll kill it… Wait for forty years and you'll see a straight and strong trunk with a green crown," Fet wrote in 1871.